pnp/cli-microsoft365/docs/docs/cmd/pp/solution/solution-remove.md

 : The id of the solution.
 Specify either `id` or `name` but not both.

 `-n, --name [name]`
-: The name of the solution.
+: The unique name (not the display name) of the solution.
 Specify either `id` or `name` but not both.

 `--asAdmin`
 : Run the command as admin for environments you do not have explicitly assigned permissions to.